 The Permit holder will operate in accordance with any Archaeological Authority for the Land.

-In the event that an unidentified archaeological site is located as part of the activities authorised by this consent, the following procedures must be undertaken by the Consent Holder:
+In the event that an unidentified archaeological site is located as part of the activities authorised by this consent, the following procedures must be undertaken by the Permit holder:

 All work must cease, and machinery within 20 m of the discovery shut down;

-The Consent Holder must notify the Heritage New Zealand Regional Archaeologist;
+The Permit holder must notify the Heritage New Zealand Regional Archaeologist;

-If the site appears to be of Māori origin, the Consent Holder must also notify the tangata whenua entities listed in d. of the discovery and ensure site access to enable appropriate cultural procedures and tikanga to be undertaken (as long as all statutory requirements under the Heritage New Zealand Pouhere Taonga Act 2014 and the Protected Objects Act 1975 have been met);
+If the site appears to be of Māori origin, the Permit holder must also notify the tangata whenua entities listed in d. of the discovery and ensure site access to enable appropriate cultural procedures and tikanga to be undertaken (as long as all statutory requirements under the Heritage New Zealand Pouhere Taonga Act 2014 and the Protected Objects Act 1975 have been met);

 The tangata whenua entities referred to in c. are: